U.S. flag

 Section 4045—Receiving Collateral

-If an agency expects its account balance to exceed the recognized deposit insurance limit (generally $250,000), it must set the new amount to be collateralized in TCMM system to ensure effective monitoring of collateral.
+If a federal entity expects its account balance to exceed the recognized deposit insurance limit (generally $250,000), it must set the new amount to be collateralized in TCMM system to ensure effective monitoring of collateral.
 As long as a depositary supplies the V account number and has completed FS Form 5902 and FS Form 5903, the TCMM Operations Team must accept the pledge of acceptable collateral.

-When the TCMM Operations Team receives pledging instructions from the depositary, it must determine if the agency has been assigned a V account number.
-If not, the TCMM Operations Team must advise the agency to contact Fiscal Service for an account number assignment.
-If the depositary has not previously pledged securities to an agency, it must complete the FS Form 5902 and FS Form 5903.
+When the TCMM Operations Team receives pledging instructions from the depositary, it must determine if the federal entity has been assigned a V account number.
+If not, the TCMM Operations Team must advise the federal entity to contact Fiscal Service for an account number assignment.
+If the depositary has not previously pledged securities to a federal entity, it must complete the FS Form 5902 and FS Form 5903.
 The TCMM Operations Team sends these forms to the depositary (see Section 4035).
 The TCMM Operations Team also determines if the securities pledged are acceptable as collateral (see Section 4040).
-All district FRBs deposit the securities into the depositary’s safekeeping account pledged to the agency.
+All district FRBs deposit the securities into the depositary’s safekeeping account pledged to the federal entity.

 The FRB may receive a deposit of securities from an off-line depositary without prior receipt instructions.
 In this case, the securities operations staff at the district FRB should not reverse the deposit automatically but should contact the depositary to determine the proper disposition of the deposit.